jwrr/lued/README.md

 * map save to save_as, for review mode. lued -review file.txt
 * move file has changed checking from C to Lua
-* alt_n - clean up prompt to read empty file.
+* alt_n - clean up prompt to read empty file. del_sol_in_region.
+esc_space goes into lua mode. any other esc seq exists lua mode
+* Bug - ctrl_D with one word on line causes hang

+ctrl_O - Use the currently opened file as the starting directory.
 <TAB> - If prev line is shorter than current pos then continuue searching up
-ctrl_O - Use the currently opened file as the starting directory. del_sol_in_region. esc_space goes into lua mode. any other esc seq exists lua mode